WHAT COMES NEXT AFTER THE RING?

-The importance of hiring a planner they will fight for your wedding vision and keep everything on track.
-In addition to helping couples with their budget and supervising sticky details like legal contracts, the most important perk of a planner, is having someone who'll fight for your wedding vision from start to finish.
+Hiring a Wedding Planner will fight for your wedding vision and keep everything on track.
+In addition to helping couples with their budget and supervising sticky details like legal contracts, the most important perk of a planner is having someone who will fight for your wedding vision from start to finish.

 Set Realistic Goals